 Sign out from your Reflag account and remove stored credentials.

 Create a new flag in your Reflag app.
-The command guides you through the flag creation process with interactive prompts if options are not provided.
-Options: --key (Specific key for the flag), --app-id (App ID to use), --key-format (Format for flag keys).
+Guides you through the flag creation process with interactive prompts if options are not provided.

-List all flags for the current app.
-This helps you visualize what flags are available and their current configurations.
-Options: --app-id (App ID to use).
+List all flags for the current app, helping you visualize what flags are available and their current configurations.

-Generate TypeScript types for your flags.
-This ensures type safety when using Reflag flags in your TypeScript/JavaScript applications.
-Options: --app-id (App ID to use), --out (Path to generate TypeScript types), --format (Format of the generated types).
+Generate TypeScript types for your flags, ensuring type safety when using Reflag flags in your TypeScript/JavaScript applications.

-Set up AI-specific rules for your project to help AI tools understand how to work with Reflag flags.
-Options: --format (Format to add rules in: cursor or copilot), --yes (Skip confirmation prompts and overwrite existing files without asking).
+Set up AI-specific rules for your project, enabling AI tools to better understand how to work with Reflag flags.

-Configure your editor or AI client to connect with Reflag's remote MCP server.
-This allows your AI tools to understand your flags and provide more contextual assistance.
-Options: --editor (The editor/client to configure), --scope (Whether to configure settings globally or locally for the project).
+Configure your editor or AI client to connect with Reflag's remote MCP server, allowing AI tools to understand your flags and provide more contextual assistance.